AlejandroFrias/thunter/README.md

 # HUNT

-HUNT is a CLI TODO list with time tracking.
+HUNT is yet another CLI To Do list with time tracking.

 Why the name HUNT?
 Tracking.
 Hunting.
 Get it?
-It's a bit of stretch
+It's a bit of stretch, I know.

-I wanted a way to track time spent on tasks that was seamless and simple.
+I made this tool to help me get better at time estimations on tasks.
+I knew I needed to start writing down my time estimates *before* starting the task, track how much time I spent on the task, and then compare the data so I could start to naturally self-correct.

-For me that meant a cli I could incorporate into my existing git workflow.
+To do this I made ths CLI tool that I could incorporate into my existing git workflows.
+See [My git/huntworkflow](#my-githunt-workflow) for the aliases I used to achieve this.

 ## Features